larrybah/Study-Notes/C_Programming_Language.md

 >
 >> Multi Dimensional Array (3D array) -> int marks[5][5][5] = { {1, 3, 4, 5, 6}, {2, 2, 34, 5, 6}, {2, 3, 4, 5, 1} }
 > We use for Loops to iterate over values of multi-Dimensional arrays.
+> When passing a 2 dimensional array in a function as a parameter it is not mandatory to specify the number of rows in an array, how ever its mandatory to specify the number of columns.